echeran/smile-of-murugan/webbook/chapter03.md

 *IIJ* XI (1969) 4, and R. Nagaswamy, "A Bilingual Coin of Śātavāhans", *The Sunday Standard,* 26.3.1967.

-[^sewell-historical-inscriptions]: R. Sewell, Historical Inscriptions of *Southern India*, Madras, 1932;
+[^sewell-historical-inscriptions]: R. Sewell, *Historical Inscriptions of Southern India*, Madras, 1932;
 D. C. Sircar, *E.I.* 35, iv, 247 (1964).

-6. The most important corroborative evidence which shows the reliability of the Gajabāhu synchronism on the one hand and of the colophons in the *Patiṟṟuppattu* collection on the other hand is found in the results of the splendid work performed by Iravatham Mahadevan and published in his "Corpus of the Tamil-Brāhmi Inscriptions", *Seminar* on Inscriptions, Madras, 1966, pp. 56-73, and in his papers "Chera Inscriptions of the Sangam Age", *The Hindu,* March 14, 1965, "The Tamil-Brāhmi Inscriptions of the Caṅkam Age",
-I. *International Conference*-*Seminar* of Tamil Studies, *Kuala* *Lumpur*, 1966, "New Light on Dravidian Kinship Terms", II.
-*International Conference--Seminar* of *Tamil Studies*, Madras, 1968 and "Tamil-Brāhmi Inscriptions of the Caṅkam Age", ibid.
+6. The most important corroborative evidence which shows the reliability of the Gajabāhu synchronism on the one hand and of the colophons in the *Patiṟṟuppattu* collection on the other hand is found in the results of the splendid work performed by Iravatham Mahadevan and published in his "Corpus of the Tamil-Brāhmī Inscriptions", *Seminar on Inscriptions*, Madras, 1966, pp. 56-73, and in his papers "Chera Inscriptions of the Sangam Age", *The Hindu,* March 14, 1965, "The Tamil-Brāhmī Inscriptions of the Caṅkam Age", *I. International Conference-Seminar of Tamil Studies*, *Kuala Lumpur*, 1966, "New Light on Dravidian Kinship Terms", *II.
+International Conference—Seminar of Tamil Studies*, Madras, 1968 and "Tamil-Brāhmī Inscriptions of the Caṅkam Age", *ibid*.
 Thanks to the labours of K.V.S.
-Ayyar, H. K. Sastri, K. K. Pillai, my own,[^sastri-brahmi-inscriptions] and especially of I. Mahadevan, we now know of the existence of 76 rock-inscriptions in the Tamil-Brāhmi script from 21 sites in the Tamil country.
+Ayyar, H. K. Sastri, K. K. Pillai, my own,[^sastri-brahmi-inscriptions] and especially of I. Mahadevan, we now know of the existence of 76 rock-inscriptions in the Tamil-Brāhmī script from 21 sites in the Tamil country.
 While these inscriptions are very short and the reading of some of them is still not quite clear, it is true that the importance of these texts for the study of early Tamil language,